MU-CS225-Haskell/MU-CS225-Haskell.github.io/_pages/02-assignments.md

 $$ A $$.
 Can $$ \text{End}(A) $$ form a monoid?
 If not, why not?
 And if so, what is the associative binary operator?
 What is the identity?
 3. Implement a useful `Functor` instance for the `Failable` type below.
-Recall that in order to implement a `Functor` instance, we need only define the behaviour of a single function, `fmap`, which should take a function and inject it into the functor context.
+Recall that the `Functor` typeclass represents the class of all types that can behave like containers (in a broad sense).
+In order to implement a `Functor` instance, we need only define the behaviour of a single function, `fmap`, which should take any function from `a` to `b` and inject it into the functor context.
 The definition of `Failable` is

 ```haskell
 data Failable a = Failure String | OK a